stevewhitmore/auto-database-backup/README.md

 ### *\*\*\* This is a work in progress.
 The remaining tasks need to be completed before this project can be considered "finished":
 - Fix headless problem; fails at download button press if run in headless mode
+- Two functions are pretty much identical.
+Fix that wet junk.
 - Finish rename of file
 - Add compression